4kelly/material-mkdocs-blog/docs/index.md

 Credit for the inspiration and styling should be attributed to the author of [Material MkDocs](https://squidfunk.github.io/mkdocs-material/)
 `@squidfunk` [:fontawesome-brands-twitter: Twitter](https://twitter.com/squidfunk),
-I just packaged it up into something re-usable.
+I just packaged it up into something easier to use.

 !!! info "Note"